 The night was not a complete waste.
-Aside from the mosquito bites and the ever constant worry from my neighbours “what is he doing out there!?”, I was able to snap this neat little photo of the Summer Triangle.
-The stars that make up this giant asterism are Altair, Vega and Deneb.
+Aside from the mosquito bites and the ever constant worry from my neighbors “what is he doing out there!?”, I was able to snap this neat little photo of the Summer Triangle.
+The stars that make up this giant asterism are Altair, Vega, and Deneb.
 For this shot, I used my Canon 70D and 17-40mm lens, riding on the Sky-Watcher mount.
-15 – 40 second shots were stacked together for the final image.
+15 – 40-second shots were stacked together for the final image.

 The Summer Triangle

 Tonight’s the Night – Gamma Cygni